 You can stop dreaming because this place does exist – it is the country of Myanmar, formally known as Burma.
-And out of the 50-ish countries we’ve visited to date, it remains our absolute favorite.
-We originally visited in 2013, then made a return trip in 2018, and found that not all that much has changed since we’d been gone.
+And out of the 60-ish countries we’ve visited up to date, it remains our absolute favorite.
+We originally visited in 2013.
+Then, we made a return trip in 2018 and found that not all that much has changed.

-We’re sharing our favorite destinations in the country to help you plan your upcoming vacation!
+We’re sharing our favorite destinations in the beautiful country of Myanmar to help you plan your upcoming vacation!

-- The currency of Myanmar is the Kyat and at the time of writing (May of 2018) the exchange rate was 1,346.30 Kyat to $1 USD.
+- The currency of Myanmar is the Kyat.
+At the time of writing, the exchange rate was 1,514 Kyat to $1 USD.

 - You’ll need to apply online for a visa prior to arriving in Myanmar.
 The cost is $50 for a standard 28-day visa and $56 to get express approval within 24 hours.
 They require that you upload a color photo that you can easily take yourself.
 Be sure to print your visa approval letter and onward flight itinerary prior to departing for the airport!